umitbasak/graduation_project/README.md

 # Graduation Project

 Static Analysis Tool for Solidity Codebases

 In order to run the project:<br/>
 npm install<br/>

-node main.js
+For extracting the metrics for each individual file: node xlsxFiles.js

+For extracting the metrics for each individual contract: node xlsxContracts.js

 Quick guide:
-main.js parses the files inside the "src/sample_codes/" directory and generates a report from them, after that it exports these report to spreadsheets which can be located in "src/export/" directory.
+JS files parse the solidity files inside the "morpho" directory and generates a report from them, after that it exports these report to spreadsheets which can be located in "./sheets/" directory.